Justin Bijlow: 2021–24: European final, domestic trophies and injuries

+2024–26: Second choice

 Ahead of the 2024–25 season, new head coach Brian Priske picked Timon Wellenreuther rather than Bijlow as first-choice goalkeeper in what he called "a luxury problem."
 On 4 August 2024, Bijlow was an unused substitute as Feyenoord beat PSV in a penalty shoot-out to win the Johan Cruyff Shield.
 Later that month, a move to Southampton broke down after a medical examination.
 On 3 November 2024, Bijlow played his first minutes of the 2024–25 season in a 3–2 win against AZ after getting picked by Priske over Wellenreuther.
 However, he missed the following games due to an injury.
 On 22 January 2025, Bijlow kept his first clean sheet of the season and his first-ever clean sheet in the UEFA Champions League in a 3–0 win against Bayern Munich on his birthday.
 He was named Player of the Match and into the Champions League Team of the Week for his performance.
 A week later, in a 6–1 UEFA Champions League defeat to Lille, he suffered a knee injury that would keep him out for months.

 After his injury and ahead of the 2025–26 season, Bijlow was picked as first-choice goalkeeper ahead of Wellenreuther by new head coach Robin van Persie.
+However, Van Persie reverted his decisions prior to the first official games of the season due to Bijlow not being fit enough to play multiple games in a week.
+Bijlow played as a goalkeeper in the KNVB Cup, but Feyenoord were knocked out in the first round, losing 2–3 to Heerenveen on 17 December 2025.

+Genoa

+On 21 January 2026, Bijlow signed a contract for the remainder of the season at Genoa.
+He made his debut for the club four days later, starting in a 3–2 home win against Bologna in the Serie A. He kept his first clean sheet and was named Man of the Match in a goalless league game against Cremonese on 15 February 2026.